All Episodes

 If her husband had interest in a gun company, she wouldn't be talking about this.

-So obviously she's free to weigh in.
+So obviously, she's free to weigh in.

 But I made a big deal out of this.

-I thought I accused the Democrats that were going to politicize this, and they heard it.
+I accused the Democrats that were going to politicize this, and they heard it.

-I am this just reads too much like they heard it.
+This just reads too much like they heard it.

-We ought to be thinking about the families and the victims, and not speculate about future legislative battles that might lie ahead.
+We ought to be thinking about the families and the victims and not speculate about future legislative battles that might lie ahead.

-Now I just I just finished a brilliant monologue on the concept of banning political correctness for the good of our kids and the good of our society.
+I just finished a brilliant monologue on the concept of banning political correctness for the good of our kids and the good of our society.

-I still wonder if he's going to resign and let a minority take his position at uh MSNBC.
+I still wonder if he's going to resign and let a minority take his position at MSNBC.

-Who at MSNBC should resign to allow a minority to have a prime time show?
+Who at MSNBC should resign to allow a minority to have a primetime show?

-Uh in fact, we are going to do that.
+In fact, we are going to do that.

-So we got Matthews, we got Brand Williams, we got a forensic psychologist, Dr. Helen Morrison, uh, and Larry King, and they're weighing in on the very thing we've been talking about, the profile of this guy, the shooter, and uh, and and the warning signs were all there.
+So we got Matthews, we got Brian Williams, we got a forensic psychologist, Dr. Helen Morrison, and Larry King.

 Listen to these frustrated questions from the drive-by media types and the psychotherapists.